Issue 1 – July 2016

 Fast forward several years.
 Bert sought the help of government agencies to assist him with filing five veterans disability claims.
 It took over two years for these agencies to begin work on those initial claims.
 Once Bert received a decision, he found that all of his claims had been denied.
 This is not an uncommon scenario for many veterans who are navigating Disability Claims.

 After receiving the denial letter, Bert decided he needed to seek representation elsewhere.
 “I went looking for a law firm but most wanted money up front or just flat out would not take my case,” he says.
-But thanks to a referral from a friend, Bert found Berry Law Firm and its team of veterans’ claims attorneys.
+But thanks to a referral from a friend, Bert found Berry Law and its team of veterans’ claims attorneys.
 He describes our process as “simple, easy … I was happy to find a firm that would help me when others wouldn’t.”
 He says, “My intake was done by a very pleasant and professional intake specialist who explained everything thoroughly.”
 When asked for any words of wisdom he had for veterans trying to obtain disability benefits, Bert said, “The BLF was able to get me service-connected.
-I trusted Berry Law Firm and the entire staff that they would handle what needs to be done.”
+I trusted Berry Law and the entire staff that they would handle what needs to be done.”

-We are glad to welcome attorney Stephani Bennett to the Berry Law Firm family.
+We are glad to welcome attorney Stephani Bennett to the Berry Law family.
 Stephani comes to us with a background in the military, serving in the United States Air Force.
 Stephani is a graduate of the University of Nebraska-Omaha and the University of Nebraska College of Law.
 She practices Veterans’ Disability Law.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.